Jennifer Updyke, Program Director

 The applicant should have the:

-Graduates may enter directly into either the interdisciplinary studies BTech or the technology management BBA degree program at Alfred State.
+Graduates may enter directly into either the healthcare management BTech, the interdisciplinary studies BTech, or technology management BBA degree program.

-Grade of “C+” or better required for all SONO and RADT prefix courses.
+Grade of “C+” or better required for all SONO, BIOL and RADT prefix courses.

 TYPICAL FOUR-SEMESTER PROGRAM